 Mueller was born at Rostock, in the Grand Duchy of Mecklenburg-Schwerin, as the only surviving son to Frederick Mueller, commissioner of customs, and his wife Louisa.
 After the death of his parents, Mueller was educated by his grandparents in Schleswig, who apprenticed him to a chemist and pharmacist in Husum.
 At the age of 15, he passed his pharmaceutical examinations and studied botany at Kiel University.
 In 1847, he received his degree of Doctor of Philosophy from Kiel for a thesis on the plants of the southern regions of Schleswig.

-Mueller’s sister Bertha had been advised to seek a warmer climate for her health, and the great botanist Ludwig Preiss, who had recently returned from Perth, recommended Australia, so in 1847, Mueller and his two surviving sisters sailed from Bremen with the Hermann von Beckerath, arriving in Adelaide on 15 December 1847.
+Mueller’s sister Bertha had been advised to seek a warmer climate for her health, and the famous botanist Ludwig Preiss, who had recently returned from Perth, recommended Australia.
+So in 1847, Mueller and his two surviving sisters sailed from Bremen with the Hermann von Beckerath, arriving in Adelaide on 15 December 1847.
 While still on the ship, he reportedly fished his first plants out of the water to analyse them.

 Working occasionally as a pharmacist, he devoted most of his time to investigating the South Australian flora from Mount Gambier to the Flinders Ranges and Lake Torrens.
 Shortly afterwards, he obtained 20 acres (81,000 m2) of land not far from Adelaide in the Bugle Ranges, and had a cottage built there.
 Mueller thought to open a chemist’s shop in the gold diggings, so in 1851, he moved to Melbourne, capital of the new colony of Victoria.
 He had contributed a few papers on botanical subjects to German periodicals, and in 1852, sent a paper to the Linnean Society of London on “The Flora of South Australia“, thus beginning to be well known in botanical circles.